 Our world has changed dramatically, almost unnoticed.

-The BRIC countries account for 32% of GDP, while the G7 only account for 31%.
+The BRIC countries account for 32% of GDP, while the G7 accounts for only 31%.

 Countries with old production methods and a large population, such as Egypt, still produce a relatively small GDP.
 Medium-sized countries such as Germany with modern production methods generate a large GDP.
 As a result, as productivity increases, so does GDP.
 The same is true for population and for both variables in reverse order.

-As a result, the increase in the BRICS countries’ share of GDP is primarily due to China’s productivity growth.
+As a result, the increase in the GDP share of the BRICS countries is primarily due to China's productivity growth.

-This massive increase in productivity (due to innovations) can be observed in the automotive industry.
+This massive increase in productivity (due to innovation) can be observed in the automotive industry.

 Although it can be frustrating to lose a productivity advantage, there is no need to panic.

 There are many things that European manufacturers can do better, but in some areas we have fallen behind.
-But we can still respond.
+But we can still react.

 In the long term, we can only respond to China's challenge at home.